data-burst/awesome-data-engineering/tools.md

 ### ELT

 - [Airbyte](https://airbyte.io/) - An open-source EL(T) platform that helps you replicate your data in your warehouses, lakes, and databases.
+- [dlt](https://github.com/dlt-hub/dlt) - A data pipeline framework that is designed to be simple, scalable, and extensible.

 ### CDC